Lecturer

 B.A Humanities: University of Botswana

-I am a lecturer of Bantu Linguistics at the Univeristy of Botswana but I am currently away on study leave working on my PhD in Linguistics specializing in Language development.
+I am a lecturer of Bantu Linguistics in the Department of African Languages and Literature at the University of Botswana.
 I obtained my BA degree in Humanities from the University of Botswana and a Post Graduate Diploma in Education (PGDE) from the same University.
 I won the Setswana Prize for best student in the Department of African Languages & Literature in 2001.
 In 2003 - 2004 I did my Masters degree in Linguistics at California State University in Northridge, USA.
-After completing my studies I was appointed lecturer, in the Department of African Languages & Literature in which I taught the following undergraduate courses in Bantu linguistics: Sound system of African languages; Introduction to Generative phonology; Introduction to Language and Linguistics; Introduction to the Characteristics of Human Languages; Introduction to applied linguistics, Languages of Botswana, which is a sociolinguistics course; study of meaning (semantics); Setswana proficiency; Introduction to Rhetoric & Public Speaking.
+I specialize in teaching General Linguistics courses and Applied Linguistics (First language acquisition and second language learning and teaching).
+I also teach Setswana as a foreign and second language.

-Matlhaku, Keneilwe. (forthcoming).
+Matlhaku, Keneilwe.
+(2020).
 "Setswana Nasal-Consonant Sequences", MUN Occasional Papers in Linguistics 3, ed.
 S.Abdelhady, A. Cucinelli & T. Fatema

 Matlhaku, Keneilwe and Batibo, H. M. 2017.
 The nature and origin of acronyms in Kiswahili and Setswana.
 JULACE: 2(2)